 - A copy of the bank statement ending June 30 or July 1 for each account.
 Any differences between the bank statement(s) and the ending balance reported must be reconciled and the reconciliation must be uploaded with the Annual Financial Report.

-- A current inventory of land, buildings, property or project equipment with individual values of $1,000 or greater.
+- A current inventory of land, buildings, property, or project equipment with individual values of $2,000 or greater.

 - Monthly Treasurer’s Reports for 4-H Clubs or Groups with annual income greater or equal to $20,000.

-Failure to submit a completed Wisconsin 4-H Clubs & Groups Annual Financial Report and support documents by the due date could result in loss of tax exempt status and forfeiture of all financial assets.
+Failure to submit a completed Wisconsin 4-H Clubs & Groups Annual Financial Report and supporting documents by the due date could result in loss of tax-exempt status and forfeiture of all financial assets.

 *Please note that 4-H Clubs and Groups are not required to have a checking and/or savings account.